Our fear of forgetting important things

 I have a little question that I ask people to show that requirements rot, and to try to find the best-before-date

 If I write a requirement on a paper here and put it on this table.
-Would you want to start implement it in 1 year without changing or looking at it?
+Would you want to start implementing it in 1 year without changing or looking at it?
 6 months?
 3 months?

 But that requires that you know your goals and strategies for getting there.